 Can Argentina Win the World Cup?

 Argentina at 5/1 odds to win the World Cup is a tempting proposition if Lionel Messi can somehow translate his club form onto the international stage.
-Honestly, the Argentines have an easy group and a quarter final place at 2/7 with Bet365 seems a certainty.
+Honestly, the Argentines have an easy group and a quarter final place at 2/7 seems a certainty.

 With the benefit of playing in South American conditions, we also expect the Argentines to progress to the semis and to deliver a profit at 11/10 with William Hill but their progression beyond that point will rely solely on their captain and inspiration.